-What is a Medicare Supplement plan?
+What is a Medigap plan?

 What is a Medicare Advantage plan?

 Most people become eligible for Medicare when they turn 65.
-You may enroll in either traditional Medicare or Medicare Advantage three months prior to turning 65, but you will not be able to receive benefits until you are actually 65.
-If you choose to enroll in traditional Medicare, you also chose to enroll in a Medicare Supplemental plan.
+You may enroll in either traditional Medicare or Medicare Advantage three months prior to turning 65.
+But you will not be able to receive benefits until you are actually 65.
+If you choose to enroll in traditional Medicare, you also chose to enroll in a Medigap plan.

-The open enrollment period for Medicare Supplement plans Opens in new window lasts for the first six months after you turn 65 (and have enrolled in traditional Medicare).
-For Medicare Advantage plans, the initial enrollment period lasts for the first three months before you turn 65 Opens in new window, the month you turn 65 and the three months afterward, for a total of seven months.
+The open enrollment period for Medigap plans lasts for the first six months after you turn 65 (and have enrolled in traditional Medicare).
+For Medicare Advantage plans, the initial enrollment period lasts for the first three months before you turn 65, Opens in new window the month you turn 65 and the three months afterward .This lasts a total of seven months.
 If you also have Medicaid, you are known as a “dual eligible” and can enroll in Medicare Advantage at any time.